 More risk-averse bettors can set stop losses to minimize maximum gains/losses.
 For example, if you place a stop loss of 10X and make a points betting wager of $1, your maximum gain or loss can only go up/down $10.

-Custom bets: Custom bets allow you to submit your own bet and, if accepted, your bet will be available to all PointsBet users.
+- Custom bets: Only available at PointsBet and FOX Bet, custom bets allow you to submit your own bet and, if accepted, your bet will be available to all PointsBet users.
 Here’s an example of a custom bet: “LaMelo Ball to record over 17.5 Pts + Rbs + Asts and 76ers to win.”

 |NFL Moneyline||Below Average|